A Patient-Centered Approach in Tampa, FL

 • Chronic fatigue

-Your Nervous System is Still Dysregulated- Peak brain and body
+Your Nervous System is Still Dysregulated—Peak brain and body

 We often find that concussion patients are dealing with dysautonomia or even conditions like POTS (Postural Orthostatic Tachycardia Syndrome)—but no one has put the pieces together.
+This is where neurotherapy for concussion recovery can help restore optimal brain function.

 3. Inflammation is Keeping Your Brain Foggy